Pravargav/Amadeus/SAC/sentences/imp.md

 -> Were you the only person who came to the office?” (use this if you’re talking about earlier today)

--> I dropped my phone from the building.
+-> dropped my phone.

 -> convinced/self-obsessed/frightened.

 -> The website won't open/is'nt loading.

--> I am not making false allegations against her.
+-> making false allegations.

 -> violated/infringed the rules.